linrongbin16/lin.vim/README.md

 ### Windows

-Note: we don't support CMD any more, please use PowerShell on Windows.
+NOTICE: we don't support CMD any more, please use PowerShell on Windows.

 1. Install [Visual Studio](https://www.visualstudio.com/) with options:
     * .NET Desktop Development.